BRINGING MORE AWARENESS TO LYMPHEDEMA

 There is no cure for lymphedema at this time!
 However, it can be managed if diagnosed and treated early.
 I highly recommend seeking out a lymphedema specialist.
 This may be a doctor, but it could just as likely be a certified lymphedema therapist.
 They will assist you in designing a treatment plan that will work best for your condition and lifestyle.
 This treatment may include massage therapy called manual lymphatic drainage (MLD).
 Treatment and management of lymphedema may include exercise, compression garments, pneumatic pumps, and diet.
 In some cases, surgery can also help improve the condition.

 It’s essential to recognize the signs and symptoms of lymphedema to seek medical attention at an early stage that is easier to manage and treat.
 Some signs to look for include:

 - A change of texture to the skin

 - A feeling of heaviness in a limb

 - Less ability to move in the joints

 - Trouble fitting your arm into a sleeve or your leg into pants

 LEARN MORE ABOUT LYMPHEDEMA

-Since lymphedema is often under or misdiagnosed, it’s important to become as educated as you can about this disease.
-You are your own best advocate for your health and well being!
+Since lymphedema is often under or misdiagnosed, becoming as educated as possible about this disease is essential.
+You are your own best advocate for your health and well-being!
 Two organizations I support and subscribe to are the National Lymphedema Network and Lymphatic Education and Research Network (LE&RN).
-Both of these organizations are wonderful resources for learning more and helping you navigate through the medical profession when it comes to lymphedema.
+These organizations are excellent resources for learning more and helping you navigate the medical profession regarding lymphedema.
 There are also many support groups on social media.
 You are not alone!